Documentation forSolarWinds Observability SaaS

 Set up a PagerDuty integration

 1. PagerDuty Support provides instructions for setting up alerts and integrations through PagerDuty.
 Follow the instructions on the PagerDuty Support page.
-When presented with the option to select Integrations, select SolarWinds Observability.
+When presented with the option to select Integrations, select SolarWinds Observability SaaS.
 When creation of the new service with integration is complete, PagerDuty provides you with an integration key.
-Copy the key.
+Save the key for later use.

-2. In SolarWinds Observability, click Settings > Notification Services > PagerDuty.
+2. In SolarWinds Observability SaaS, click Settings > Notification Services > PagerDuty.

 3. Click Create configuration.